-Two fundamental beliefs characterise a Muslim, firstly the belief in the transcendent and eternal creator.
-Secondly the belief that man is a very special creation who has been placed on earth with a special purpose; namely the fulfilment of the divine will.
-This is illustrated by the Quranic term Khalifatullah (representative of God) and the Biblical term “steward of God”.
-The only way to fulfill the Divine will is by worshiping the Lord and following the moral law.
+Two fundamental beliefs characterise a Muslim.
+Firstly, the belief in the transcendent and eternal creator.
+Secondly, the belief that man is a very special creation who has been placed on earth with a special purpose; namely the fulfilment of the Divine Will.
+This is illustrated by the Quranic term “Khalifatullah”(representative of Allah) and the Biblical term “steward of God”.
+The only way to fulfill the Divine Will is by worshiping the Lord and following the moral law.
 This devotion and strong character not only becomes the destination but a destiny.
-The result of this destiny is the salvation in the hereafter.
+The result of this destiny is salvation in the hereafter.

 This then constitutes the core and the essence of Islam.
 Other Abrahamic faiths will also find resonance in these core beliefs.
-A true Muslim who loves God and the Messenger (peace be upon him) and who knows salvation can only be achieved through devotion and good work, he is truly God conscious.
-The God bound and God conscious soul feels a gentle urge to take the faith to others.
-However, there is no sense of forcing others to accept it or even to listen to him or her!
-No power and exertion of force is permissible.
+A true Muslim who loves God and the Messenger (peace be upon him) and who knows salvation can only be achieved through devotion and good work, he is truly God-conscious.
+The God bound and God-conscious soul feels a gentle urge to take the faith to others.
+Allah says “Invite to your Lord’s way wisely; teaching in a pleasant manner, and debating with courtesy” (An Nahl: 125).However, there is no sense of forcing others to accept it or even to listen to him or her!
+No power and exertion of force are permissible.
 It is a duty to be fulfilled with love and kindness.
 The spirit of this witnessing is one of sharing, learning from others and being a pilgrim with fellow believers.
 This “invitation” and “giving good news” is to be taken with the spirit of meeting fellow humans both Muslims and non-Muslims.
 It is for building trust and mutual understanding and to remove stereotypes.
 This spirit of witnessing builds trust and brings people together to work for the common good.

-1. Ordinary human encounter where believers encounter each other in a variety of places, discussing matters of social concern and sharing common purpose.
+- Ordinary human encounter where believers encounter each other in a variety of places, discussing matters of social concern and sharing common purpose.

-2. Discursive: This is the intellectual and scholarly meetings of the religious experts and scholars.
+- Discursive: This is the intellectual and scholarly meetings of the religious experts and scholars.

-3. Interior: Recognising the spiritual and the inner dimension of religion.
+- Interior: Recognising the spiritual and the inner dimension of religion.

 What is this witnessing and dialogue?

-2) Tabligh or delivering the message.
+- Tabligh or delivering the message.

-3) Tabsheer or giving good news, cheering others up.
+- Tabsheer or giving good news.